jeckman/wpbook-lite/README.txt

 == Changelog ==

+* Added hook to remove all post_meta wpbook lite creates on uninstall

 = 1.3 =
 * New feature: added "message" to post-meta box; used it text is entered into it instead of the excerpt for the post.